andriy-f/react-umd-loader/README.md

 ## Fork info

-This is fork of [react-umd-loader](https://github.com/revolunet/react-umd-loader) which can also load ES6 React modules in UMD format
+This is fork of [react-umd-loader](https://github.com/revolunet/react-umd-loader) which can also load ES6 React modules in UMD format.
+This version supports React from 0.11.2 to 15 inclusive.

 ## Original readme